The d'Alembert Inevitability Theorem: Introduction

 which restrict the form of the polynomial combiner.
 Requiring compatibility with multiplicative composition then leads to a d'Alembert-type functional equation on $\Rp$.

-We assume that $F:\Rp\to\R$ is continuous and nonconstant, and that $P\in\R[u,v]$ is symmetric.
-Symmetry is natural since the roles of $x$ and $y$ in the left-hand side of \eqref{inev} are interchangeable.
-Under symmetry of $P$ we derive reciprocity $F(x)=F(1/x)$.
+{ We assume that $F:\mathbb{R}_{>0}\to\mathbb{R}$ is continuous and nonconstant, and~that $P\in\mathbb{R}[u,v]$ is a symmetric polynomial, where $\mathbb{R}[u,v]$ denotes the ring of polynomials in two variables with real coefficients.} Symmetry is natural since the roles of $x$ and $y$ in the left-hand side of~\eqref{inev} are interchangeable.
+Under symmetry of $P$, we derive reciprocity $F(x)=F(1/x)$.

 Our first result treats the case of higher-degree polynomial combiners.
-We show that symmetric polynomial combiners of degree $d\ge3$ are incompatible with the functional equation \eqref{inev}.
-More precisely, if $P\in\R[u,v]$ is symmetric, satisfies $P(0,v)=2v$, and its leading term does not cancel on the diagonal, then the equation \eqref{inev} admits no continuous nonconstant solution $F:\Rp\to\R$ with $F(1)=0$.
+We show that symmetric polynomial combiners of degree $d\ge3$ are incompatible with the functional Equation \eqref{inev}.
+More precisely, if~$P\in\R[u,v]$ is symmetric, satisfies $P(0,v)=2v$, and its leading term does not cancel on the diagonal, then Equation \eqref{inev} admits no continuous nonconstant solution $F:\Rp\to\R$ with $F(1)=0$.
 Consequently, only polynomial combiners of degree at most two can admit nontrivial continuous solutions.
-This reduction to the quadratic case is the key structural step of the paper.
+This reduction to the quadratic case is the main structural step of the~paper.

 Our main structural result shows that in the quadratic case the composition law is completely determined.
 If $F:\Rp\to\R$ is continuous and nonconstant and the combiner $P$ is a symmetric polynomial of degree at most two, then necessarily